 A line is created by connecting at least two points.
 It has infinite length but no thickness.
 In other words, a line has only one dimension.

 Shown below is a line connecting points A and B. We call this line AB.
-To name a line, we just use any of the two points that are in the line.
-For instance, the line below, which is AB, can also be named line BC.
+To name a line, we use any of the two points in the line.
+For instance, the line below, AB, can also be named line BC.

-We can also put a two-way arrow sign (⟷) above AB to indicate that the geometric figure that was named AB is a line.
+We can also put a two-way arrow sign (⟷) above AB to indicate that the AB geometric figure is a line.

 The arrow signs you can see in a line tell us that it extends infinitely or without end.